“And all in the synagogue were filled with rage as they heard these things….” (Luke 4:28).

 They were not spiritual, not believers, and perennial discontents.
 As such, they were the instigators of the belly-aching which plagued Moses throughout the wilderness wanderings.

 They’re still among us.
 They are the tares of which Jesus spoke in HIs well-known parable (see Matthew 13:24-30.).
-And we remind ourselves, of these people our Lord said, “Let them alone.
+And we remind ourselves, our Lord said of such people, “Let them alone.
 We will deal with them at the time of the harvest.”

 Harvest-time is coming, people of God.
 Until then, be faithful, keep your eyes on Him.

 And whatever you do, try not to elect a Tare–a member of the Rabble–to anything around your church.
 But if and when they do get elected–as some will, to our shame–do not expect anything from them except carnal perceptions, naturalistic philosophies, and ignorance of the Word.
 They will criticize the ministers, oppose faith ventures, and persecute the saved.